actiquest-dev/actiquest.github.io/getting-started/faq.md

 - Staking Rewards and Tiered Loyalty Benefits

 ### Team details
-- Michael Aprossine - [LinkedIn](https://linkedin.com/in/miguel2020), [Twitter](https://x.com/miguel_actiq).
+- **Michael Aprossine** - [LinkedIn](https://linkedin.com/in/miguel2020), [Twitter](https://x.com/miguel_actiq).
 CEO.
 Thriathlon Fan.
 Serial Entrepreneur from early 2000; 20+ years in IT consulting and product development in IoT, SaaS, Mobility и Blockchain; Cofounder of Apla.network (Luxembourg) Cofounder of DrivePoint (sold to Hyundai Mobility in 2019).
-- Phil Khomenok - [LinkedIn](https://linkedin.com/in/gsarskyes), COO, Experienced Swimmer.
+- **Phil Khomenok** - [LinkedIn](https://linkedin.com/in/gsarskyes), COO, Experienced Swimmer.
 Builds online sales of cable products and rolled metal from scratch for $10M per year.
 In 2017, he was a co-founder of the Grown Capital investment fund with attracted capital of $5M.
 In 2020-2023, in the role of CBDO, he helped Advcash in developing new products and entering new geographies.
-- Ankit Sahu - [LinkedIn](https://linkedin.com/in/ansahu), CFO, Experienced Tennis Player.
+- **Ankit Sahu** - [LinkedIn](https://linkedin.com/in/ansahu), CFO, Experienced Tennis Player.
 20+ years in wealth management across private banking and funds, including: Prosperity Group, Bank Of America, Merrill Lynch and UBS.
-- Mich Keer - [LinkedIn](https://www.linkedin.com/in/mikhail-kiriukhin-97389957), CTO, AI Architect.
+- **Mike Keer** - [LinkedIn](https://www.linkedin.com/in/mikhail-kiriukhin-97389957), CTO, AI Architect.
 Expert in language models and computer vision.
 Participant in joint projects with Lux Innovation, EIC and others.
 - Sergey Koskov - Product Manager.
 Athlete.
 - Iskander Khakimov - FullStack, Front-End.
 Triathlete.
 - Vit Znak - FullStack, Back-End.
 Athlete.